gdiet/backup/README.md

 For maximum safety,

-* TODO shallow copy of the repository that is auto-synchronized to a cloud with the last increments, so I can backup my files even more often without having to go fetch the external drive each time.
+* TODO shallow copy of the repository that is auto-synchronized to a cloud with the last increments, so I can back up my files even more often without having to go fetch the external drive each time.

 ## Upgrading And Version History